 The cellophane-wrapped version has nothing on these delightful sandwich cookies.
-They start with easy drop cookies featuring Smooth Operator peanut butter and a generous helping of oats, which come together quickly and boast a delicious, salty-sweet, nutty flavor.
-While the cookies are good enough to eat as-is, they get even better (and become downright addictive) when sandwiched together with a rich, lightly salted Smooth Operator buttercream.
+They start with easy drop cookies featuring Peanut Butter & Co.
+Smooth Operator and a generous helping of oats, which come together quickly and boast a delicious, salty-sweet, nutty flavor.
+While the cookies are good enough to eat as-is, they get even better (and become downright addictive) when sandwiched together with a rich, lightly salted Peanut Butter & Co.
+Smooth Operator buttercream.

 2 cups all-purpose flour

 1 teaspoon baking powder

 1/2 teaspoon salt

 1 cup (2 sticks) unsalted butter, softened

 1 1/2 cups light brown sugar, packed